MNaccache/Lab4-PayrollSystem/README.md

-# Lab4-PayrollSystem
+Lab 4 of my CS145 class at Whatcom Community College.
-Lab 4 of my CS145 class, only Date.java was written by me.
+Only Date.java was written by me.